-The Solidarity Fund is a new participatory grantmaking fund created by women’s funds for women's funds at Mama Cash.
-Eligible Women’s Funds can apply for these funds to build their knowledge and exchange learning on topics of their choosing.
+The Solidarity Fund is a participatory grantmaking fund created by women’s funds for women's funds.
+Eligible women's funds can apply for these funds under the theme Institutional Strengthening.

 Why did Mama Cash launch this Fund?

-After intensive internal and external consultations, Mama Cash decided to shift how we provide strategic financial support to women's funds in a more equitable, transparent, and accountable form of grantmaking which also seeks to empower women’s funds to make the decisions that are best for our peers and thus strengthen the feminist funding ecosystem.
+After intensive internal and external consultations in 2018 and 2019, Mama Cash decided to shift how we provide strategic financial support to women's funds to be more equitable, transparent, and accountable.

 Are these funds replacing core funding?

-Who is eligible to apply for grant funding?
+Who is eligible to apply for a Solidarity Fund grant?

-- Women’s Funds interested in applying must first review and meet Mama Cash’s criteria for Women’s Funds
+- The Solidarity Fund is a fund for women’s funds only.
+Women's funds interested in applying must first review and meet Mama Cash’s criteria for women's funds.

-For our purposes, the primary activity of a women's fund is to make financial grants to support groups, collectives, and individuals organising to defend and advance women’s, girls, trans and intersex people’s rights.
+Mama Cash considers the primary activity of a women's fund is to make financial grants to support groups, collectives, and individuals organising to defend and advance women’s, girls’, trans people’s and intersex people’s rights.
 Women's funds also raise money to do this grantmaking themselves.
-We acknowledge there are other definitions of a 'women's fund,' but for Mama Cash and thus in the context of this Solidarity Fund, we require that organisations that identify as women's funds make financial grants as the primary focus of their work.
-For that reason, organizations that would seek funding from our Body/Money/Voice portfolio are not eligible.
+We acknowledge that there are other definitions of a 'women's fund,' but for Mama Cash and thus in the context of this Solidarity Fund, we require that organisations that identify as women's funds make financial grants as the primary focus of their work.

 What do you mean by self-led?

 We support women's funds that are led by the people they seek to support.
-Those directly involved in or affected by the issues the fund is trying to address must be part of the fund’s leadership and decision-making.
+Those directly involved in or affected by the issues the women’s fund is trying to address must be part of the fund’s leadership and decisionmaking.

 Why do funds have to be autonomous or have intent to become autonomous in the short to medium term?

 We only support women’s fund that are not a programme of a larger entity.
-Eligible women's funds must have independent decision making power over their grants and resource mobilisation.
+Eligible women's funds must have independent decisionmaking power over their grants and resource mobilisation.
 If the women's funds are not yet independent, they must have concrete plans to become autonomous in the short to medium term of 2-3 years.
-Autonomy and independence are important to ensure that those leading the organization have final authority in their decisions to ensure they are accountable to the communities they support.
+Autonomy and independence are important to ensure that those leading the fund have final authority in their decisions to ensure they are accountable to the communities they support.

-In order to be eligible for the Solidarity Fund, women’s funds primary mission must be to support women’s, girls’, trans and intersex people’s in their efforts to uphold their rights through their grantmaking.
+In order to be eligible for the Solidarity Fund, women’s funds primary mission must be to support women’s, girls’, trans people and/or intersex people’s in their efforts to uphold their rights through their grantmaking.
 Women’s funds must also have a vision and strategy to challenge and transform gendered power structures.

-- And, applicants may not submit more than one proposal: if they are interested in multiple collaborations, they will have to choose and submit (or be part of) just one idea.
-Prospera regional chapters are excepted from this rule, because they serve large numbers of funds.
+Eligible women's funds can apply for a Solidarity Fund grant individually or as part of a larger collaborative of eligible women’s funds.
+Applicants may not submit more than one proposal: if they are interested in multiple collaborations, they will have to choose and submit (or be part of) just one idea.
+Prospera regional chapters are exempted from this rule, because they serve a large numbers of funds.

 What can these funds be spent towards?

-- These funds are designed to be flexible and can support any costs within the theme.
+- These funds are designed to be flexible and can support any costs within the scope of the theme.

-- This round of the Solidarity Fund will support learning and knowledge exchange.
+- This round of the Solidarity Fund will support applications under the theme: Institutional Strengthening.

 Who will decide who gets the grants?

-Women's Funds who submit proposals are not required to review proposals.
-Any Women’s Funds eligible for a grant is eligible to participate in this decision-making process.
-Women’s Funds do not need to submit a proposal to participate in the grant application review, and will need to indicate their interest by Jan 31 to email@example.com.
+Women's funds do not need to apply separately to participate in the grant application review; they just need to indicate their interest by 3 February 2022 to email@example.com.
 They will need to commit to reviewing at least 10 proposals of 2 pages maximum.
-The criteria they will use for their review is:
+The criteria they will use for their review are:

-- Fund’s capacity: How will this grant strengthen the proposing Women’s Fund’s own internal capacity and autonomy and increase the Fund’s ability to deliver its mission?
+- The women’s fund’s skills, knowledge and resources: How will this grant strengthen the women's fund’s own internal skills, knowledge, resources and autonomy and increase the fund’s ability to deliver its mission?

-- Importance/timeliness: In the context in which the Fund is working, why is this work of great importance, or is there a pressing demand for it now?
-Will it catalyze change?
+- Importance/timeliness: In the context in which the women’s fund is working, why is this work of great importance, or is there a pressing demand for it now?
+Will it catalyse change?